Sorry, your browser is out-of-date!

 During the day they sleep in burrows in the sand, emerging at night to hunt insects, arachnids and small reptiles.
 They dart between clumps of spinifex, relying on the spiky plants to protect them from predators.

 Sandhill dunnarts are an elusive species that are only known to live in a few locations within Australia.
-These include the Middleback Ranges on the Eyre Peninsula, Queen Victoria Spring Nature Reserve in Western Australia and throughout western Yellabinna Regional Reserve within the Alinytjara Wilurara (AW) region of South Australia.
+These include the Middleback Ranges on the Eyre Peninsula, Queen Victoria Spring Nature Reserve in Western Australia and throughout western Yellabinna Regional Reserve within the Alinytjara Wiluṟara (AW) region of South Australia.

 In the AW Landscape region they have been recorded within three distinct areas: Yarle Lakes, north-west of Ooldea; the Immarna and Iluka region approx. 140 km east of Ooldea along the Trans Australian Railway line with the next closest recorded around Pinkawillinie, approximately 400 km away.

 Aside from annual surveys undertaken by AW across these areas, similar research is also carried out to try to locate other populations that might inhabit suitable habitat between these known sites.
 Sandhill dunnarts are known to prefer areas where fire most recently burned between 20-40 years ago.
 On this basis the most appropriate survey sites are selected with reference to detailed fire scar maps.
-This 20-40 year time frame allows Spinifex grass (Triodia) to gain a suitable density, height and depth, to provide the dunnarts refuge from introduced and native predators.
+This 20-40 year time frame allows spinifex grass (Triodia) to gain a suitable density, height and depth, to provide the dunnarts refuge from introduced and native predators.

 Subsequent surveys have confirmed the presence of the sandhill dunnart in multiple locations within the Yellabinna Wilderness Protection Area, with a young female captured in a survey held near Mt Finke in May 2022.